SkygearIO/features/features/246-custom-domain/index.md

 - Allow developer to setup custom domain.
 - Let's Encrypt certificate will be provided by default, certificate will be renew automatically.
 - Developer can configure to use custom SSL certificates for their domain.
 They will need to update the certificates before it expires in this case.
+- Support configure custom domain to serve the app or redirect to another domain.

 ## Use Cases